 As a Mental Health Counselor, Dallin Schenk values and appreciates the importance of Mental Health.

-Regardless of our past experiences, Dallin believes each person has the innate capacity to grow and become a better version of ourselves.
+Despite our past experiences, Dallin believes each person has the innate capacity to grow and become a better version of themselves.

-In his sessions, he seeks to extend a non-judgmental and empathetic listening ear.
+He seeks to extend a non-judgmental and empathetic listening ear in his sessions.

 He believes that mental health challenges are related to our inability to control things.

-Giving the client the opportunity to control the structure of the sessions can be a big step in that direction.
+Allowing the client to control the structure of the sessions can be a big step in that direction.

-Rather than implementing an agenda, Dallin wants to be a source of support and act as a guide to help his clients gain their own insight about their difficult situation.
+Rather than implementing an agenda, Dallin wants to be a source of support and act as a guide to help his clients gain insight into their difficult situations.

-The ultimate goal is to accept the limitations of what we can’t change and maximize the things we can change in our situation.
+The ultimate goal is to accept the limitations of what we can’t change and maximize what we can change in our situation.

-These difficult challenges that life will inevitably throw our way, can leave us feeling depressed, anxious, shameful, hopeless, and powerless.
+These difficult challenges that life will inevitably throw our way can leave us depressed, anxious, shameful, hopeless, and powerless.

-If we can learn to accept our situations, we can better identify the changes we can and can’t make within our situations.
+If we learn to accept our situations, we can better identify the changes we can and can’t make within our conditions.

 Change of any kind starts by first accepting our starting point.

-Dallin believes that emotions are part of the human condition and should not be viewed as the problem.
+Dallin believes emotions are part of the human condition and should not be considered a problem.